antonio-pedro99/iiitd_mentorship/README.md

 # IIIT-D Alumni Mentorship Platform

-his project is a cutting-edge solution designed to bridge the gap between the alumni and current Indraprastha Institute of Information Technology, Delhi (IIIT-D) students.
+This project is a cutting-edge solution designed to bridge the gap between the alumni and current Indraprastha Institute of Information Technology, Delhi (IIIT-D) students.
 Our platform facilitates seamless interactions, allowing students to leverage the rich experience and knowledge of IIIT-D's accomplished alumni network.

 **Key Highlights:**